 Tools to Help You Create a Book Cover

 If your book doesn’t have a great cover, it’s not going to sell.
 It’s really as simple as that.
 I’ve read some amazing books that were being given out for free, and the author just couldn’t understand why he wasn’t making regular sales.
-But had I seen any of his books on Amazon, I would have thought they were written by an amateur due to the quality of the cover.
-They say not to judge a book by its cover, but we are all prone to do this, regardless.
+But had I seen any of these books on Amazon, I would have thought they were written by an amateur due to the quality of the cover.
+They say not to judge a book by its cover, but we all do anyway.

 If you want to learn how to make better covers using free tools, then check out: